U.S. slips to seventh best country in the world after Trump election, Switzerland tops the list

 The ranking, released Tuesday by U.S. News & World Report in partnership with the University of Pennsylvania's Wharton School and global brand consultants BAV Consulting, show the Unites States has lost its position as fourth best among world's best countries while Switzerland debuted at No. 1.

-Among the 21,000 surveyed, 75 percent said they lost some respect for U.S. leadership after the 2016 presidential election.
+Among the 21,000 surveyed, 75% said they lost some respect for U.S. leadership after the 2016 presidential election.

 The United States ranked lower than past years across multiple categories, including best for business, citizenship, adventure tourism, education, transparency and headquartering a corporation.
 However, the country remained No. 1 on the list of most powerful countries closely followed by Russia and China.

-Nearly 90 percent of global survey respondents outside of the U.S. said that they paid attention to the 2016 U.S. election.
-Hillary Clinton would have won the global election, with nearly 60 percent of the global vote.
-Support for Donald Trump was highest in Russia (83 percent) and in China (54 percent).
+Nearly 90% of global survey respondents outside of the U.S. said that they paid attention to the 2016 U.S. election.
+Hillary Clinton would have won the global election, with nearly 60% of the global vote.
+Support for Donald Trump was highest in Russia (83%) and in China (54%).

 The rankings evaluate 80 countries across a range of criteria, from power and economic influence to citizenship and quality of life, to capture how nations are perceived on a global scale.